A landlords guide to sitting tenants

 Tenants in Scotland have slightly different rights to tenants elsewhere in the UK.

-Since December 2017, tenancy agreements between private landlords and tenants are open ended rather than valid for a fixed period of time.
+Since December 2017, tenancy agreements between private landlords and tenants have been open ended rather than valid for a fixed period of time.
 This gives tenants slightly greater rights when it comes to security.

 Do sitting tenants devalue a property?

-Selling the property empty might give you a greater chance of getting the asking price, but it also means you’ll need to cover the mortgage repayments without the help of any rental income.
+You should also consider that while selling the property empty might give you a greater chance of getting the asking price, it also means you’ll need to cover the mortgage repayments without the help of any rental income.
 The longer the property is empty, the more payments you’ll need to cover and the greater the risk of it being broken into or vandalised.

 How to sell a house with a sitting tenant